-The views expressed in essays published here are those of the authors, and do not necessarily coincide with those of the editors or the Editorial or Advisory Boards.
+The views expressed in IJMEC are those of the authors, and do not necessarily coincide with those of the Editors or the Editorial or Advisory Boards.

 PERMISSIONS/COPYRIGHT/LIABILITY

 Copyright clearance should be indicated by the contributor and is always the responsibility of the contributor.
 Unless a specific agreement has been made, accepted articles become the copyright of the journal.
 The contributor publishing agreement should be completed and sent to the editors to accompany every submission.